csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?
  * How will you address the issue if one person doesn't contribute or is not responsive?
  * TODO

+ - As we are close friends in our lives, we will hold each other accountable for attending meetings and completing assigned tasks
+ - If some member of our team does not contribute or is not responsive, we will first try to communicate with them and understand the reason behind it, and try our best to help him overcome it.
+If the problem persists, we will contact the TA for help.